Thomas Shillington: Early life

+Career

 Shillington first came to prominence as the chairman of the Irish Land Committee on its formation in 1883, an organisation aiming to draw together numerous local tenant's rights bodies.
 At the 1885 general election, Shillington stood for the Liberal Party in North Armagh, but was not elected.
 The following year, he became the first president of the Irish Protestant Home Rule Association, a body of Liberals aiming to show that a significant number of Protestants in Northern Ireland supported Home Rule.